 Founded in 1982 as a result of a collaboration between the French government and the University of Chicago, the ARTFL Project is a consortium-based service that provides its members with access to North America's largest collection of digitized French resources.
 Along with ARTFL's flagship database ARTFL-FRANTEXT, ARTFL members are also given access to a large variety of other Subscriber Databases.

 In addition to our member services, ARTFL also supports many Public Access databases including the Dictionnaires d'autrefois, the Encyclopédie of Diderot and d'Alembert, and the Bibliothèque Bleue de Troyes.
 As we move forward, we continue to foster a spirit of digital collaboration at ARTFL, which has resulted in a host of French and non-French projects with various research partners in North America and abroad, as well the development of a suite of open source search and retrieval products that build upon our original PhiloLogic search engine.

-NEW: The ARTFL Project is developing the next generation of its search and retrieval system, PhiloLogic, to see PhiloLogic4 in action, visit the PhiloLogic4 Beta Test of the ARTFL edition of Diderot and d'Alembert's Encyclopédie.
+September, 2013: The ARTFL Project is developing the next generation of its search and retrieval system, PhiloLogic, to see PhiloLogic4 in action, visit the PhiloLogic4 Beta Test of the ARTFL edition of Diderot and d'Alembert's Encyclopédie.

 The ARTFL Project Department of Romance Languages and Literatures Division of the Humanities University of Chicago 1115 East 58th Street Chicago, IL 60637 tel: 773-702-8488 | email: artfl[at]artfl[dot]uchicago[dot]edu